kirjavascript/tmpbar/README.md

 ### notes

-this project is a full rewrite of [cakeybar](https://github.com/kirjavascript/cakeybar)
+this project was a reimagining of [another bar](https://github.com/kirjavascript/cakeybar)